Redundancy: a guide for employees

 Our specialist employment solicitors have years of experience in winning redundancy cases for employees and we offer a range of services to help you through this difficult time.

-To find out whether we could help you negotiate a redundancy package that’s better than the statutory minimum, simply click the button below.
+To find out whether we could help you negotiate a redundancy package that’s better than the statutory minimum, or better than anything you’ve been offered so far by your employer, simply click the button below.

 Alternatively, you can email us at communications@monacosolicitors.co.uk 0r speak to one of our advisers by phoning 020 7717 5259